THE INTERNATIONAL COMMITTEE FOR INVESTIGATION OF TORTURE IN BELARUS

 Since the 2020 elections, Belarus has been facing an unprecedented level of violence.
 From 9th to 12th August, more than 7,000 peaceful protesters were detained.
 There are still no exact figures on the number of those repressed in 2021 and 2022, but the number goes above thousands.
 Repression continues after Russia’s invasion of Ukraine.
-In 2020 a group of human rights activists, we created the Committee for Investigation of Torture in Belarus to help Belarusians document cases of torture.
+In 2020 a group of human rights activists, we created the Committee for the Investigation of Torture in Belarus to help Belarusians document cases of torture.

 Activity areas of the Committee